UBC-Thunderbots/Software/docs/architecture-and-design.md

 4. A passing-based offense play
 5. A dribbling-based offense play

 Plays are made up of `Tactics`.
 Plays can have "stages" and change what `Tactics` are being used as the state of the game changes, which allows us to implement more complex behavior.
-TODO coroutines
+Read the section on [Coroutines](#coroutines) to learn more about how we write strategy with "stages".

 Furthermore, every play specifies an `Applicable` and `Invariant` condition.
 These are used to determine what plays should be run at what time, and when a Play should terminate.